Name

 SillyOMusic

-General music (Pre-K/Headstart – 6th), chorus, and private saxophone lessons.
-I also taught for 5 years at a school with a special education center and prior to teaching music, was an at-home instructor for children with autism.
+General music (Pre-K/Headstart – 8th), chorus, early childhood, and private saxophone lessons.
+Prior to teaching music, was an at-home instructor for children with autism.

 I am from Maryland and taught there for 7 years.
-I recently got married and moved to North Carolina where I am subbing at a K-8 school.
+After getting married, I moved to North Carolina where I teach ages 2 – Kindergarten.

 My favorite memory comes from a music club that met in my trailer every day after school.
 It was comprised of a handful of chorus kids who wanted extra music time.
 We explored a variety of activities, but one day, everyone decided just to play a bunch of instruments after a 4th-grader pulled out his trombone.
 They were incredibly loud but full of JOY and smiling from ear-to-ear, so I just let the impromptu jam session continue for almost an hour.
 Then, another boy wrote “We Love Music!’ in giant letters on the board as everyone decorated it.
 We were loud and proud musicians that day!

-My dad met my mom when he was stationed in Korea (ARMY brat here), and although most people can’t tell, I’m half-Korean!
-The Italian genes were too strong, I guess.
+My dad met my mom in Korea, and although most people can’t tell, I’m half-Korean!
 Growing up, I had red hair and a face full of freckles. 🙂

 The little guy in the photo is my dog, Perry.
 When I adopted him, he was thin and covered with scabs.
-The volunteers thanked me for adopting such a “unique” looking dog.
-Little did they know he would turn into such a cutie!
+No one expected him to turn into such a cutie!

 The district where I started teaching didn’t have a set curriculum, which can be a blessing and a curse, but as a new teacher, I was completely overwhelmed with creating new lesson plans.
 During my first year, I would write lesson plans until 9 pm every school night.
 Then I discovered TpT and hallelujah, I was saved!
 Not only was TpT a huge time-saver, but I was able to teach with confidence because the resources were created by verteran teachers.
 After a few years, I started making my own resources and taught myself graphic design.
 The creativity involved with making/using TpT resources completely energized me as well as my students.
 Win-win!